nismod/energy_demand/README.rst

     ``energy_data_folder``.

-1.2 Alternative Model Set-Up (with restricted data)
+2.2 Alternative Model Set-Up (with restricted dummy data)
 ---------------------------------------------

 1. Add the minimum data requirements into a local directory as ``path/to/energy_data_folder`` and